List of Utah Mammoth players

 The Utah Mammoth are a professional ice hockey team based in Salt Lake City.
 The team competes in the National Hockey League (NHL) as a member of the Central Division in the Western Conference, and began play as an expansion team during the league's 2024–25 season.
 The team plays its home games at the Delta Center, an arena they share with the Utah Jazz of the National Basketball Association (NBA).

-As of the end of the 2024–25 season, 27 skaters (forwards and defensemen) and 4 goaltenders have appeared in at least one game for the Mammoth.
+As of the end of the 2025–26 season, 35 skaters (forwards and defensemen) and 5 goaltenders have appeared in at least one game for the Mammoth.

 Key

-Appeared in a Utah Hockey Club game during the 2024–25 season.
+Appeared in a Utah Mammoth game during the 2025–26 season.

-Elected to the Hockey Hall of Fame, retired number, or Stanley Cup champion with the Utah Hockey Club.
+Elected to the Hockey Hall of Fame, retired number, or Stanley Cup champion with the Utah Mammoth.